Brown Dog affair: 10 December 1907

 The rioting reached its height five days later, on Tuesday, 10 December, when 100 medical students tried to pull the memorial down.
-The previous protests had been spontaneous, but this one was organized to coincide with the annual Oxford–Cambridge rugby match at Queen's Club, West Kensington.
+The previous protests had been spontaneous, but this one was organised to coincide with the annual Oxford–Cambridge rugby match at Queen's Club, West Kensington.
 The protesters hoped (in vain, as it turned out) that some of the thousands of Oxbridge students would swell their numbers.
 The intention was that, after toppling the statue and throwing it in the Thames, 2,000–3,000 students would meet at 11:30 pm in Trafalgar Square.
 Street vendors sold handkerchiefs stamped with the date of the protest and the words, "Brown Dog's inscription is a lie, and the statuette an insult to the London University."

-In the afternoon protesters headed for the statue, but were driven off by locals.
+In the afternoon, protesters headed for the statue, but were driven off by locals.
 The students proceeded down Battersea Park Road instead, intending to attack the Anti-Vivisection Hospital, but were again forced back.
 When one student fell from the top of a tram, the workers shouted that it was "the brown dog's revenge" and refused to take him to hospital.
 The British Medical Journal responded that, given that it was the Anti-Vivisection Hospital, the crowd's actions may have been "prompted by benevolence".

 A second group of students headed for central London, waving effigies of the brown dog, joined by a police escort and, briefly, a busker with bagpipes.
 As the marchers reached Trafalgar Square, they were 400 strong, facing 200–300 police officers, 15 of them on horseback.
 The students gathered around Nelson's Column, where the ringleaders climbed onto its base to make speeches.
 While students fought with police on the ground, mounted police charged the crowd, scattering them into smaller groups and arresting the stragglers, including one undergraduate, Alexander Bowley, who was arrested for "barking like a dog".
 The fighting continued for hours before the police gained control.
 At Bow Street magistrate's court the next day, ten students were bound over to keep the peace; several were fined 40 shillings, or £3 if they had fought with police.